mattyoung101/tamara/papers/slides/progress_seminar.typ

 #pause

 Problem: Mutation
-- We need valid testbenches for these random circuits
+- Need valid testbenches for these random circuits
 - Requires automatic test pattern generation (ATPG), highly non-trivial
 - Future topic of further research

 == Simulation
-We want to simulate an SEU environment.
+I want to simulate an SEU environment.
 - UQ doesn't have the capability to expose FPGAs to real radiation
 - Physical verification is challenging (particularly measurement)